khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ## Reference

-Todo: Add reference for pagination item count requirements.
+Todo: Add reference for the "more than 20" pagination item count requirements.